Summer Financial Aid

 - If you withdraw from a summer term, a Return of Title IV withdrawal calculation will be performed (typically resulting in a balance on your Bursar account) unless you provide our office with written notice of intent to enroll in an upcoming summer term.

 - IMPORTANT MESSAGE REGARDING APPLYING FOR FEDERAL DIRECT LOANS (SUBSIDIZED, UNSUBSIDIZED, PARENT PLUS, or GRADUATE PLUS) IN THE SUMMER SESSIONS

 - If you decide to borrow a Federal Direct Loan, it must be awarded to you while you are still enrolled in the appropriate summer mini term(s) (May Intersession, First Summer, Full Summer, Second Summer, or August Intersession).
-For example, if you enroll in only May Intersession and First Summer, and you attend class from May 11th to May 22nd and again from May 27th to June 22nd, we would only be able to process your loan request if it is submitted prior to June 22nd.
-Our office needs 2-3 business days for processing, partly due to the U.S. Department of Education’s approval process, so don’t wait until the last day of finals to submit your request.
+For example, if you enroll in only May Intersession and First Summer, and you attend class from May 16th to May 28th and again from May 31st to June 28th, we would only be able to process your loan request if it is submitted prior to June 28th.
+Our office needs at least 2-3 business days for processing, partly due to the U.S. Department of Education’s approval process, so don’t wait until the last day of finals to submit your request.
 If your parent is applying for a Parent PLUS Loan (for dependent students) or you are applying for a Graduate PLUS Loan (for graduate students), we urge you to submit the application through https://studentloans.gov at least a week prior to the end of the last mini session in which you plan to be enrolled.

 - If your request or application for a Federal Direct Loan is submitted less than 3 business days prior to the end of the appropriate mini term, we cannot guarantee that we will be able to process your request in time.